-If a dog does not get enough mental and physical exercise on a daily basis they will find a way to release that energy and what better way than a door frame, pillow or blinds.
-When a dog is challenged mentally and given a good physical release they will generally behave in an overall calm manner.
+If a dog does not get enough mental and physical exercise on a daily basis they will find a way to release that energy and what better release than a door frame, pillow or new blinds.
+When a dog is challenged mentally and given a good physical release they will spend their day calmly waiting for your return.

-With separation anxiety the dogs are usually not mentally challenged to be calm and often have excess physical energy that can get released in unbelieveably damaging ways.
+Dogs with separation anxiety are usually not mentally challenged and often have excess physical energy that can get released in unbelieveably damaging ways.